Using a right to be forgotten to remove links to Solicitors Disciplinary Tribunal decisions

-In 2010, he was arrested, together with another solicitor in the firm, and was eventually charged with mortgage fraud.
-The charges related to money, which unlawfully went through fictitious solicitor’s client account.
+In 2010, he was arrested, together with another solicitor in the firm and was eventually charged with mortgage fraud.
+The charges related to money, which unlawfully went through a fictitious solicitor’s client account.
 The fraud was of large scale and as such it attracted media attention.
 There were articles relating to it in the mainstream media as well as in the Law Society Gazette and in other legal publications.

 The criminal trial-aquittal

 In 2012 L.M stood trial at the Crown Court.
 He was eventually acquitted of all charges after he was able to successfully demonstrate to the jury that he had played no part in the mortgage fraud.
 The jury acquitted him unanimously.